DMounas/Testing/README.md

     - **Vertex AI Access Token (For Development):**
       - Make sure you have the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install) installed.
-      - Authenticate with your Google account:
+      - Authenticate with your Google account and provide all the access:
         ```bash
         gcloud auth application-default login
         ```